cloudmesh/cloudmesh-mpi/doc/chapters/slurm/README.md

-# NEW: Installing Slurm on a Raspberry Pi Cluster using Python Script
+# Installing Slurm on a Raspberry Pi Cluster using Python Script

 ## 1. Introduction